thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <br>

 Let’s say you want the ability to test whether a number is less than 6.
 Testing 17 can be written like <code>(< 17 6)</code>.
 To make this more general so we can apply it to any number, we first insert a variable name where we want the input to our function to be substituted.
 You can choose any name you like for the variable.
-Then wrap the list in the <code>fn</code> function and place your variable name in a vector as the first argument to <code>fn</code>.
+Then wrap the expression in the <code>fn</code> function and place your variable name in a vector as the first argument to <code>fn</code>.

 <pre><code class="language-klipse">
 (fn [a-number]